nburmaso/upcgen/readme.md

 * If a parameter is not specified by user, the default value will be used.
 * IMPORTANT: make sure that you have built the generator with support of a desired Pythia version, that you are going to pass via `PYTHIA_VERSION`
+* Note that `PYTHIA8_FSR` and `PYTHIA8_DECAYS` only work for Pythia8.
+Decays are always enabled if the generator runs with Pythia6.

 ### Tips